+Could we be subconsciously damaging our teeth?
 If we are brushing our teeth twice daily, visiting the dentist regularly, surely our teeth must be fine?

 We wish that was the case!
-We might have a really good dental hygiene routine, but there are plenty of things we do subconsciously every single day that are seriously damaging our teeth – let’s take a closer look.
+We might have a really good dental hygiene routine, but there are plenty of things we do unconsciously every single day that are seriously damaging our teeth – let’s take a closer look.

 Snacking in between meals is damaging our teeth and gums as it increases the contact that food has with our teeth causing plaque to develop, leading to cavities.
 If you need to have a snack then try to stick to crudités as the raw vegetables help to clean your teeth naturally.
 Definitely not as good as cakes or chocolate but much better for your smile.

-Flossing after brushing.
+Flossing after brushing

 For many years, dentists have been urging people to make a habit out of flossing.
 But flossing is only effective when done correctly.
 The one common mistake people make when it comes to flossing is doing it at the wrong time.
 We should floss our teeth prior to brushing and not afterwards.
 Flossing acts like a pre-wash for brushing and makes brushing more effective.

-Brushing right after eating.
+Brushing right after eating

 Brushing right after eating, drinking acidic drinks or even being sick is seriously damaging to teeth.
-After eating a meal, you should wait at least 30 – 40 minutes to allow saliva to naturally neutralise the low PH in the mouth caused by eating before brushing.
+After eating a meal, you should wait at least 30 or 40 minutes to allow saliva to naturally neutralise the low PH in the mouth caused by eating before brushing.
 If you brush immediately after eating, the acid in the mouth gets brushed into the teeth and causes erosion.
 Erosion of the enamel can cause devastating dental problems such as sensitive and weak teeth.

-Using our teeth for anything other than eating.
+Using our teeth for anything other than eating

-Using the wrong Tooth Brush is damaging too.
+Using the wrong toothbrush is damaging too